- Identify Program Income

-The Principal Investigator (PI) is responsible for identifying the need to create a Program Income account.
+The Principal Investigator (PI) is responsible for identifying the need for a Program Income account.
 GCA can provide assistance, via a request made in Grant Tracker, in determining if a Program Income account is required.

 If required by the sponsor, the department must obtain written sponsor approval prior to establishing a Program Income account.